benmanu/recipe-mix/README.md

     npm run production

 By default a `themes/mix/` folder is included as a starter theme.
 You can either set this to be the project theme, and add your template files.
 Alternatively you can change the theme source by editing the `themeDir` variable defined in the `webpack.mix.js` file.

+The `themes/mix/src/` directory contains all of the dev application files.

+The `themes/mix/dist/` directory contains the compiled files.

+When loading the compiled files into your template the `manifest.js` file must be the first one included.